Exploring Social Work

 State of Michigan Resources

 The Michigan Legislature websites allows you to search for specific bills in the currrent session.
-RSS feeds are available for updates on those you are interested in.
+Register for email updates on those bills you are interested in.
+Search for bills by category--better way to go.
 There are links to the House and Senate and the committees therein.

 The State of Michigan's Official Website.
 The state Executive Branch contains the bulk of the agencies concerning Social Work, including the Department of Community Health, and the Michigan Rehabilitation Services.